Health & Science

 Moreover, from now on, the next 2 million people who get shots will all receive $50 gift cards, which amounts to a $100 million spend, funded by the federal coronavirus relief funds.
 The fund is the American Rescue Plan of $350 billion approved in emergency funding for the Covid-19 crisis.

-Californian lottery is the largest prize pot of the country but other States organized similar initiatives, starting with Ohio.
+The Californian lottery is the largest prize pot in the country, but other States organized similar initiatives, starting with Ohio.

 In the state of NY, get a vaccine shot and receive a scratch ticket to maybe become a millionaire